SysKitTeam/docs-bp/updates/sharepoint/is-sharepoint-up-to-date.md

 ---
-title: Is SharePoint Up to date
+title: Is SharePoint Up to Date
-description: Is SharePoint Up to date best practices report by SPDocKit determines whether the SharePoint farm and all SharePoint servers in the farm are up to date.
+description: Is SharePoint Up to Date best practices report by SPDocKit determines whether the SharePoint farm and all SharePoint servers in the farm are up to date.
 author: Aleksandar Draskovic
 date: 19/6/2017
 ---